William Walton: Last years

 Walton was never a facile or quick composer, and in his final decade, he found composition increasingly difficult.
 He repeatedly tried to compose a third symphony for André Previn, but eventually abandoned it.
 Many of his final works are re-orchestrations or revisions of earlier music.
-He orchestrated his song cycle Anon. in Love (originally for tenor and guitar), and at the request of Neville Marriner adapted his A minor String Quartet as a Sonata for Strings.
+He orchestrated his song cycle Anon in Love (originally for tenor and guitar), and at the request of Neville Marriner adapted his String Quartet in A minor as a Sonata for String Orchestra.
 One original work from this period was his Jubilate Deo, premiered as one of several events to celebrate his seventieth birthday.
 The British prime minister, Edward Heath, gave a birthday dinner for Walton at 10 Downing Street, attended by royalty and Walton's most eminent colleagues; Britten presented a Walton evening at Aldeburgh and Previn conducted an all-Walton concert at the Royal Festival Hall.

 Walton revised the score of Troilus and Cressida, and the opera was staged at Covent Garden in 1976.
 Once again it was plagued by misfortune while in preparation.
 Walton was in poor health; Previn, who was to conduct, also fell ill; and the tenor chosen for Troilus pulled out.
 As in 1954, the critics were generally tepid.
 Some of Walton's final artistic endeavours were in collaboration with the film-maker Tony Palmer.
 Walton took part in Palmer's profile of him, At the Haunted End of the Day, in 1981, and in 1982 Walton and his wife played the cameo roles of King Frederick Augustus and Queen Maria of Saxony in Palmer's nine-hour film Wagner.
 In March 1982 there were concerts marking Walton's eightieth birthday, at the Barbican and Royal Festival halls.
 The audience's response to the performance of Belshazzar's Feast, at the latter, conducted by Previn, moved the composer to tears.

 Walton died at La Mortella on 8 March 1983, at the age of 80.
 His ashes were buried on Ischia, and a memorial service was held at Westminster Abbey, where a commemorative stone to Walton was unveiled near those to Elgar, Vaughan Williams and Britten.